Sharp's axe too blunt; lenders to push for deeper restructuring

 Shares in the century-old Osaka-based firm have slumped by around two-thirds since March, when Hon Hai, the world's leading contract electronics manufacturer and part of Foxconn Technology, agreed to buy around a 10 percent stake at 550 yen a share.
 As Sharp's condition has weakened - its shares last traded at 191 yen - Hon Hai has moved to renegotiate the March deal that would have seen it invest $844 million.

-Last week, Sharp warned of a full-year net loss of 250 billion yen, eight times larger than its previous loss forecast.
-It is also cutting around 5,000 jobs, around a tenth of its workforce, as it battles weak demand for its Aquos TVs and competition from rivals led by South Korea's Samsung Electronics (005930.KS).
+Last week, Sharp warned of a full-year net loss of 250 billion yen ($3.19 billion), eight times larger than its previous loss forecast.
+It is also cutting around 5,000 jobs, around a tenth of its workforce, as it battles weak demand for its Aquos TVs and competition from rivals led by South Korea's Samsung Electronics.

 While the job cuts at Sharp are the first in six decades, some bankers question whether the restructuring is tough enough.